10 of the best and most inspirational fonts for business cards

 Bold, medium, thin—these are terms describing a font weight, or relative size options of each font letter and character.
 Most fonts come in a variety of weights and treatments—often referred to as a font family.
 Some, like Book and Roman weights, are more scannable when printed versus on a digital screen.
 But remember, thinner and lighter fonts may not print as clearly as bolder fonts—especially at smaller point sizes.

+When looking for the best font for your business cards, legibility should come as a priority.
 We all want our brand to get noticed, but be sure to choose fonts that are entirely legible at all sizes, so that no detail gets lost.
 Sure, that fancy script might look good, but what does it actually say?

 Pairing two fonts together is a science.
 But unlike science, you only know a font choice is right when you feel it.
 Play around with sans serif and serif pairings—or even script pairings—and the results may surprise you.
 It’s also a good idea to choose fonts with similar, or compatible, strokes and shapes as your logo design.

 With those key factors in mind, we’ve put together some ace examples of fonts in all shapes and sizes to inspire you to think beyond Arial.
-Here’s our list of 10 inspirational fonts to get you going:
+Here’s our list of 10 inspirational business card fonts to get you going:

 Why it works: Developed in 1913, Plantin is a classic serif typeface that has remained relevant for over a century.
 Its solid design and elegant spacing made way for countless modern fonts—it was even the inspiration behind the now-ubiquitous Times New Roman typeface.
+That makes it one of the best fonts for a business card.

 Why it works for print: Most famously seen in the Monocle Magazine header font, Plantin is a true workhorse font for print of all sizes.
 Plantin comes in a variety of weights and styles, including light, regular, semibold, bold as well as italics.
 These weights allow you to call-out certain information, such as job titles, emails, or phone numbers while keeping a cohesive look for your business cards.